gmag11/EnigmaIOT/readme.md

              -s
 ```

-Notice that using ESP-NOW device address correspond to **MAC address** of your ESP8266.
+Notice that using ESP-NOW, device address correspond to **MAC address** of your ESP8266.

 It is very important to configure user and password on you MQTT broker.
 Besides, if it is going to be accessed from the Internet you should activate TLS encryption and a certificate.